gummikana/NoMoreMoney/rules.md

 General setup
 -------------

-* Shuffle all the decks.
+* Shuffle both the Loan and Investment decks.
 * Place the Crash track where all players can see it.
-Place the Crash track disc (black disc) on position 0 of Crash track and the Instability disc on position 1 of the Market Instability track.
+Place the Crash track disc (black disc) on position 0 of Crash track and the Instability cylinder (red cylinder) on position 1 of the Market Instability track.
 * Draw 3 cards from the top of the Loan deck and place them face up.
 * Take all the rest of the Coins and place them in a pile where all players can access them.
 This pile is referred to as the Printing Press.